Skip to Content

 Examination

-The aim of the European Board of Thoracic Surgery (EBTS) examination is to label a harmonised European standard for knowledge and skills for general thoracic surgeons.
-EBTS certification should be recognised across the European Union, but it should also serve as a quality label in countries outside of the European Union.
-In the given legal context, EBTS certification cannot replace the national specialist diploma and cannot serve as a working permit.
+The aim of the Unified European Board of Thoracic Surgery (UEBTS) examination is to label a harmonised European standard for knowledge and skills for general thoracic surgeons.
+UEBTS certification should be recognised across the European Union, but it should also serve as a quality label in countries outside of the European Union.
+In the given legal context, UEBTS certification cannot replace the national specialist diploma and cannot serve as a working permit.

 Candidates are expected to have a good knowledge of thoracic anatomy and physiology and of the different diseases to be addressed in clinical practice.
 They should prove skills in standard thoracic surgical procedures and show competence in patient selection, interpretation of pulmonary and cardiac function testing, and thoracic imaging.
 Competence should also cover perioperative care and the appropriate management of complications.